yverr/yverr/README.md

 ---

 I'm currently learning **Python, Statistics, and Machine Learning**

- Interested in Machine Learning and Data Science involved in medicine and education
+Interested in Machine Learning and Data Science applied to **medicine and education**

 Currently studying **Computer Science**